Call for Abstracts

 Abstracts are to be submitted via the e-mail: email@example.com.
 Please read these guidelines carefully and check before submission that your abstract meeting these.
 Abstracts not following these will be rejected and sent back to the author.

-The committee must receive all abstracts by XXX 2020.
+The committee must receive all abstracts by 31st March 2020.
 An e-mail confirming receipt of you abstract will be sent.
 All contents are the sole responsibility of the author(s) of the abstract.
 All abstracts will be assessed by two independent reviewers with expertise in this area.
 The scientific committee will makes a decision on finalists.

 Detailed information for abstract preparation